 Introduction

-UTS is situated right next to Central Station, within a vibrant precinct that includes Darling Harbour, Chinatown, and the ICC Sydney.
-Over the past decade, the university has invested more than AUD 1 billion under its City Campus Master Plan, delivering iconic facilities such as the Dr Chau Chak Wing Building, designed by renowned architect Frank Gehry, along with state-of-the-art infrastructure that supports learning, research, and industry collaboration.
+Over the past decade, UTS has invested more than AUD 1 billion through the City Campus Master Plan, creating landmark developments such as the Dr Chau Chak Wing Building designed by architect Frank Gehry, along with a state-of-the-art system of facilities that support learning, research, and industry collaboration.
+These buildings are not only striking in their architectural design but also feature interiors crafted to enhance the practical, hands-on teaching approach that UTS is known for.

 Overview

-- More than 51,000 students (2024), including over 35,000 undergraduates and nearly 16,000 postgraduates.
+- UTS has a scale of more than 51,000 students (2024), including over 35,000 undergraduate students and nearly 16,000 postgraduate students.

 - Nursing